 Secured loans rely on collateral to help minimize the lender’s risk.
 This dynamic results in lower interest rates and easier access to capital for people with bad credit.
 Unsecured loans do not require collateral, but lenders will charge higher interest rates in exchange for greater risk.
 Credit card debt is a well-known example of an unsecured loan.
 Credit cards don’t have collateral, but they have double-digit interest rates.
 Creditors can sue you and get you in court if you don’t pay debt long enough.

-How Does a Secured Loan Build Credit?
+How Does a Secured Loan Help Build Credit?

 Many borrowers use secured loans to help strengthen their credit.
 Extra points on a credit score can translate into significant savings and opportunities.
 Secured loan borrowers follow this model to increase their credit scores.

-The Lender Sets Aside Money
+The Lender Sets Aside Collateral

-You Make Monthly Payments
+You Make Payments

 The lender will ask for payments based on the agreed-upon terms.
 These may be monthly or weekly payments.
 You may be able to lower your payment by asking for a lower principal or extending your loan’s term.
 Each payment gets you closer to paying the loan in full.